symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_1.md

 * Accept value: yes
 * Is value required: yes
 * Is multiple: no
-* Description: To output help in other formats
+* Description: The output format (txt, xml, json, or md)
 * Default: `'txt'`

 **raw:**